jediwright/local-first-series/README.md

 # Local-First Prototype Series

 A series of working prototypes demonstrating local-first architecture applied to several domains: governance monitoring, commerce, healthcare, and social networking.
-Plus a seventh entry — a published architectural specification, not yet built — that extends the same argument into the employment relationship.
+Plus a new entry — a published architectural specification, not yet built — that extends the same argument into the employment relationship.

 The central argument: local-first works when something irreducibly server-dependent has to happen.
 The question is not whether to touch a server — sometimes you must.
 The question is how to design that boundary deliberately, minimize it, and ensure the client loses nothing when it fails.